Nepal Temples – The list of famous Hindu sites of Nepal

 Muktinath tour is a sacred and secretive place; it was unfamiliar to the outer world, but since 2006, many developmental activities have been done in the Muktinath area.
 Now, the site is famous inside and outside the country.
 Nowadays, you can visit the Temple in just 20 minute’s flight from Jomsom.

-Mustang is situated between the Himalayan and Tibet in the Annapurna region.
+Mustang is situated between the Himalayas and Tibet in the Annapurna region.
 Muktinath Tour is also known as the treasure hunt of Nepal.
-Mustang is one of Nepal’s very remote places without modernization.
-Thus, this place is far from noise and dust.
+Mustang is one of Nepal’s most remote places, but it is not modernized.
+Thus, it is far from noise and dust.

 Major Attraction of Muktinath Tour Package:

-Muktinath Temple, the Temple of Lord Vishnu, has many spiritual and religious importance.
-Besides, there are various Kunda, Dhara, saligram, etc., around Muktinath temple, which is considered the major attraction of this area.
+Muktinath Temple, the Temple of Lord Vishnu, is of great spiritual and religious importance.
+Besides, various Kunda, Dhara, saligram, etc., surround the Temple, which is considered the major attraction of this area.

 Mukti Kunda:

-Mukti Kunda is the two holy water ponds known as “Laxmi Saraswati Kunda.”
-This Kunda is located in front of the Temple.
-If you plunge in that Kunda, all sin will be rinsed away.
+Mukti Kunda is one of the two holy water ponds known as “Laxmi Saraswati Kunda.”
+It is located opposite the Temple.
+If you plunge into it, all sin will be rinsed away.

 Mukti Dhara: